JanDuinkerken/Besties/4.- Deities/Gods/Gods.md

+---
+alias: God
+---
+# Gods
-# The Chicken, or The Egg?
+## The Chicken, or The Egg?

 *"Gods are merely constructs of concentrated aether made manifest by the will of their followers!
 They must consume aether from its surroundings, thus becoming a threat to the entire world."
 	Estinien, at The Developer's Exibit